Indonesia–Papua New Guinea relations: Trade

 Trade between the two countries amounted to US$ 256 million in 2018, with the trade balance being strongly favourable to Indonesia.
 A preferential trade agreement between the two countries have been considered.
-Vanilla is one commodity exported from PNG to Indonesia.
+Vanilla is one commodity exported from PNG to Indonesia, with vanilla trading firm Aust & Hachmann estimating that 50 percent of PNG's vanilla production was traded across the border in 2023.
+The main Indonesian exports to PNG are food products such as instant noodles and cooking oil, along with electronics, soaps, fertilizers, and metals.
+The first Indonesia–Papua New Guinea Business Forum was held in 2023, attended by president Joko Widodo and PM James Marape.

 Refugees

 Due to conflict adjacent to the border between the two countries, refugees have crossed the border regularly.
+The largest amount of refugees originated in 1984, with over 10,000 Papuans from the Indonesian side crossing the border.

 The main issue of refugees is from conflict between Indonesian national security forces, and various groups of disaffected groups in West Papua seeking refuge in the Papua New Guinea territory.

 The subsequent diplomatic issues that have arisen, usually is the refugee flows and border transgressions by Indonesian forces.

 Its (PNG) proximity and cultural ties to the Indonesian province of Papua means there is potential for a mass influx of West Papuan refugees.
 Given the continuing political instability and the security situation in Papua, regular revision of PNG's contingency plans and training of GoPNG officials is considered important.